Cassiopeia (constellation): Deep-sky objects

 Two members of the Local Group of galaxies are in Cassiopeia.
 NGC 185 is a magnitude 9.2 elliptical galaxy of type E0, 2 million light-years away.
 Slightly dimmer and more distant NGC 147 is a magnitude 9.3 elliptical galaxy, like NGC 185 it is an elliptical of type E0; it is 2.3 million light-years from Earth.
 Though they do not appear in Andromeda, both dwarf galaxies are gravitationally bound to the far larger Andromeda Galaxy.

 IC 10 is an irregular galaxy that is the closest known starburst galaxy and the only one in the Local Group of galaxies.

 Cassiopeia also contains part of the closest galaxy group to our Local Group, the IC 342/Maffei Group.
 The galaxies Maffei 1 and Maffei 2 are located just to the south of the Heart and Soul nebulae.
 As a result of this location in the Zone of Avoidance, both are surprisingly faint despite both being within 10 million light-years away (Maffei 2 is below the range of most amateur telescopes).

 Meteor shower

 The December Phi Cassiopeiids are a recently discovered early December meteor shower that radiates from Cassiopeia.
 Phi Cassiopeiids are very slow, with an entry velocity of approximately 16.7 kilometers per second.
-The shower's parent body is a Jupiter family comet, though its specific identity is unknown.
+The shower's parent body is Biela's Comet, although the identity of the parent body was unknown for a number of years.

 Namesakes

 USS Cassiopeia (AK-75) was a United States Navy Crater-class cargo ship named after the constellation.

+In Pokémon Scarlet and Violet, the villainous team, Team Star, is divided into five squads named after the brightest stars in the constellation: Segin Squad, Schedar Squad, Ruchbah Squad, Navi Squad, and Caph Squad.
+The group's leader uses the alias Cassiopeia.

+In Ni no Kuni: Wrath of the White Witch, the penultimate main antagonist and "White Witch" in question is named Queen Cassiopeia.

+Cassiopeia is also the name of a song by London-based band Bears in Trees.
+Although the lyrics of the song mainly refer to the ancient Greek woman, the album cover shows the constellation.

+Cassiopeia is the name of a champion in League of Legends.
+Her beauty and vanity mirror the character in Greek mythology.

+Casiopea is the name of a Japanese Jazz-Fusion group formed in 1976.
+The name was chosen by the guitarist's mother, solely so the band members could remember the name.